alemtani/todolist/README.md

 # Todolist

-This is a simple full-stack CRUD application written using the PERN stack, featuring authentication/authorization and Docker containerization techniques.
+Todolist is a simple full-stack application written using the PERN stack.
+It supports CRUD operations for managing tasks (and task categories), authentication/authorization for accessing tasks, and Docker containerization for easy deployment and scalability.

 ## Technologies
-- React.js
+- React
-- Node.js + Express.js
+- Node + Express
-- PostgreSQL
+- Postgres
 - Docker

 ## Installation